Table of Contents (collapsible)

 Developing A Seed Supply

 Developing a seed supply begins with seed collection from native stands.
-Collection sites are determined by current or projected revegetation requirements and goals.
-Production of nursery stock requires less seed than large-scale seeding operations, which may require establishment of agricultural seed production fields.
+Collection sites are determined by current or projected revegetation requirements and goals as well as through consultation with land managers and stakeholders.
+Collected seed is distributed for restoration or first increased in seed fields to provide a larger supply of seed (PCA 2015).
+Production of nursery stock requires less seed than large-scale seeding operations.
 Regardless of the size and complexity of any revegetation effort, seed certification is essential for tracking seed origin from collection through use (UCIA 2015).

 Seed Sourcing